FundingOptions/service-template/README.md

 Instead of using static data repeated everywhere, try to use generated data as much as possible.

 This will:
-- prevent "slimey" implementations, where your implementation isn't flexible enough in the real world
+- prevent "slimey" implementations, where the implementation isn't flexible enough in the real world
-- force more code into fixtures, which thins out your actual test code
+- force more code into fixtures, which thins out actual test code, and makes data declarative

-A pytest fixture has been configured for you.
+A pytest fixture has been configured, named `faker`.

 ### Linting

 #### black

 [The uncompromising formatter][black].
-This takes `PEP8`, applies some opinions onto it, then just formats your code.
+This takes `PEP8`, applies some opinions onto it, then just formats the code.
 Safely.

 This was selected as "It Just Works", and is relatively stable.
 It's also been adopted by the PSF